APPLICATION FOR WAIVER OF GROUNDS OF INADMISSIBILITY

 Grounds for Inadmissibility and Potential Waivers Available.
 Admissibility is a complex topic, and there are some things that make a person inadmissible for one visa status, but not for another.
 Similarly, if you believe you may be inadmissible for whatever reason, there may be something called a “waiver” available to you; depending on the reason that you are inadmissible, as well as your individual circumstances.
 This waiver has to be applied for in addition to the application(s) for the immigration benefits you are seeking.
 Basically, if the waiver is granted to you, it forgives the specific reason that would otherwise make you inadmissible to the United States.
 Under other circumstances, there may also be “exceptions” available to you, to overcome reasons you may be inadmissible.
 Such exceptions would mean that you would not need a waiver, because you are among a protected group of persons, for certain inadmissibility grounds.

 What are the things that could make you inadmissible?
-Well the list is very long, but certain diseases and psychiatric problems could disqualify you for admission.
-Also, if you have committed certain crimes, have multiple criminal convictions, or if you have had prior removals from the U.S., or committed certain immigration violations, you may be inadmissible.
+Well, the list is very long, but certain diseases and psychiatric problems could disqualify you for admission.
+Also, if you have committed certain crimes, have multiple criminal convictions, have had prior removals from the U.S., or committed certain immigration violations, you may be inadmissible.
 If you are a drug abuser or an addict, or if you lack certain vaccinations, or if the authorities believe that you are likely to require public assistance while in the U.S.; then you will also be inadmissible to the United States.
-One common category, is Fraud or Misrepresentation with respect to the U.S. Immigration Authorities, and prior admissions to the United States and/or previous immigration benefits applications (such as visas).
+One common category is Fraud or Misrepresentation with respect to the U.S. Immigration Authorities, and prior admissions to the United States and/or previous immigration benefits applications (such as visas).

 Unlawful Presence Inadmissibility.
-One of the most common grounds of inadmissibility, is if you have acquired a certain amount of unlawful presence while in the U.S., and then subsequently left the United States.
+One of the most common grounds of inadmissibility is if you have acquired a certain amount of unlawful presence while in the U.S., and then subsequently left the United States.
 This means that you were present in the United States for a certain amount of time without being in status, before leaving the United States.
 By law, if you were in the United States out of status for a period of more than 180 days (but less than a year), and you left the U.S., then you would normally be inadmissible to the United States for three years; if you tried to reenter.
 If you were inside of the United States out of status for a year or more, and you left the U.S., then you would normally be inadmissible to the United States for ten years; if you tried to re-enter.
 If you have acquired this amount of unlawful presence in the U.S., and you are currently abroad, please drop down to the paragraph entitled “Pursuing an Unlawful Presence Waiver from Abroad,” below.

 If you are immediately eligible for a Green Card, then normally, this ground of inadmissibility would only apply to you, if you left the United States and tried to re-enter later.
 Thus, if you are immediately eligible for a Green Card (say you’re an Immediate Relative of a U.S. Citizen), and you are still in the United States; then this inadmissibility ground is NOT NORMALLY a problem for you, in attempting to Adjust your Status to have a Green Card.
-HOWEVER, if you are still in the U.S., otherwise immediately eligible for a Green Card, these unlawful presence inadmissibility grounds could still be a problem for you, under very limited circumstances.
+However, if you are still in the U.S., otherwise immediately eligible for a Green Card, these unlawful presence inadmissibility grounds could still be a problem for you, under very limited circumstances.

 When could they be an issue for you?
 Generally, only if your unlawful presence was accumulated, not because your I-94 expired and you overstayed, BUT rather because you entered the U.S. without inspection in the first place.
 Why?
 Because even if you are otherwise immediately eligible for a Green Card (say you’re an Immediate Relative of a U.S. Citizen for example), you are ineligible to apply for your Green Card via Adjustment of Status while in the U.S., if you were not legally inspected and admitted into the country on your last entrance.
 Thus, if your unlawful presence resulted from you entering and living in the U.S. without ever being inspected and admitted, then these bars do apply to you.
 Thus, to pursue your Green Card, you will have to do so from abroad, via Consular Processing, and try to overcome these bars to your admissibility.
-However, If you are in this situation, you may be a candidate to apply for a Provisional Waiver of Unlawful Presence using Form I-601A, while still in the United States; if your unlawful presence is your only inadmissibility ground .
+However, If you are in this situation, you may be a candidate to apply for a Provisional Waiver of Unlawful Presence using Form I-601A, while still in the United States; if your unlawful presence is your only inadmissibility ground.

-If you are not immediately eligible for a Green Card, then these bars to admissibility, could also be a problem for you, if you are in the United States.
+If you are not immediately eligible for a Green Card, then these bars to admissibility could also be a problem for you, if you are in the United States.
 Why?
 If you aren’t an Immediate Relative of a U.S. Citizen (spouse, unmarried child under 21, or parent), then there is a good chance that there isn’t a Green Card immediately available to you.
 All of the other qualifying Family-based Green Cards are delayed for multiple years.
 Thus, if your priority date isn’t current, then you won’t be able to apply for your Green Card from inside the United States.
 You will have to apply for your Green Card from abroad, and thus you will run into these Unlawful Presence bars.
 Similarly, if you have a job offer that qualifies you for an EB-2 or an EB-3 Visa, but your nationality is one of the few that is backed up for years (like China, or India for example); if your priority date isn’t current, then that means there isn’t an Immigrant Visa immediately available to you.
-Thus, you would also be ineligible to pursue your Green Card from inside the United States, and you will have to go abroad and pursue it with the Consular Processing route.
+Thus, you would also be ineligible to pursue your Green Card from inside the United States, and you will have to go abroad and pursue it through the Consular Processing route.
 Thus you would also run into these Unlawful Presence bars.
-Fortunately, if you are in this situation and you qualify, you may also be able to apply for a Provisional Waiver of Unlawful Presence using Form I-601A, while still in the United States; if your unlawful presence is your only inadmissibility ground .
+Fortunately, if you are in this situation and you qualify, you may also be able to apply for a Provisional Waiver of Unlawful Presence using Form I-601A, while still in the United States; if your unlawful presence is your only inadmissibility ground.

 Pursuing a Provisional Unlawful Presence Waiver from inside the United States: